ThiagoTakechi/CompartmentalAstrocyteModel/README.md

 ### Examples

 We provided a Jupyter Notebook (CompartimentalAstrocyteModel_Fig34.ipynb) to run the model plotting the linear astrocyte response to glutamatergic and dopaminergic stimulation (subfigures in Fig. 3 and Fig. 4).
 We also provided two input text files inside the Input folder to run the same simulations as in the Jupyter Notebook.
-Just execute the run_tests.py file to run the model with the configuration descript in these file.
+Just execute the run_tests.py file to run the model with the configuration in these file.

 ## Requirements